rmsk2/moreorless/readme.md

 - Entering `Alt+r` allows you to load a new document without restarting `moreorless`.
 If the current document has unsaved changes a warning is issued and you have the possibility to continue to edit the current document.
-- `Alt+f` can be used to reformat the selected region into a form that is as justified as possible when using a fixed font with a fixed line length on a text screen.
+- `Alt+f` can be used to reformat the selected region into a form that is as justified as possible when using a fixed font with a fixed line length on a text screen. `moreorless` formats lines to a maximum length of 79 characters.
 You should be aware that this feature uses the same temporary memory area as is needed for executing the `F8`-command.
 I.e. if you have created a BASIC program in RAM via `F8` and press `Alt+f` afterwards then the BASIC program gets overwritten.
 - When any other key is pressed the corresponding character is inserted at the current cursor position

 When selecting a block of lines the line where the mark was set and the line where the corresponding command